Cooking Gorgeous

 • Related Recipes

-Taboule (or Tabbouli/Tabbouleh) is a Mediterranean salad that originated in Lebanon and Syria.
-This delicious and healthy salad is consisting of a generous amount of fresh parsley, bulgur wheat, onions, and tomatoes dressed with a lemon-and-olive oil dressing.
+Tabbouleh (also spelled Tabouli, Tabouleh, or Taboule) is a Mediterranean salad.
+This delicious and healthy salad consists of a generous amount of fresh parsley, bulgur wheat, onions, and tomatoes dressed with a lemon-and-olive oil dressing.

-Other ingredients you will need for making Tabbouleh Salad are:
+Here is everything you will need for making Tabbouleh Salad:

 • Parsley - The second main ingredient is parsley.
 Authentic tabbouleh recipe uses loads of parsley hence the name is Lebanese Parsley Salad.
 You can use both curly and flat-leaf parsley.